 School CounselingThe goal of the school counselor is to assist our students in acquiring and maintaining attitudes, knowledge and skills that promote effective learning in school and success throughout life.
 School Counselors serve students in large group, small group and individual settings, addressing academic concerns as well as personal and behavioral issues.

-Both District high schools have four counselors, one assigned to each grade level as well as a counselor who provides more intensive students thought to be at-risk for school success.
-Each of the four District middle schools has at least one school counselor as well as a counselor for “at-risk” students.
+Both District high schools have four counselors, one assigned to each grade level.
+Each of the three District middle schools has at least one school counselor.
 At the elementary level, the larger buildings have a dedicated counselor, while our smaller buildings share a counselor.
-A half-time counselor is assigned to the District Alternative Education program.
+A counselor is assigned to the District Alternative Education program.

 Click here for resources parents may find helpful in dealing with issues related to grief, fear, and confusion in children following a tragedy.